ajpaulson/usefulstatusline/README.md

 Also, as an extra, I added a function which will tell you the current buffer's file size, up to MBs.
 Although this is in the `/autoload` folder so that you don't suffer any kind of perfomance in case you don't use it.

-## Functionality

-Useful Statusline provides the following functionality:

-- Very lightweight, doesn't waste any resources if you're not using it.
-- Changes color of statusline depending on the mode.
-  - If you're in normal mode it doesn't alter your statusline at all.
-  - If you're in visual mode the statusline will turn to a green background.
-  - If you're in insert mode the statusline background will turn to red, letting you know you're not in a good mode.
-- Gives you an optional entry to your statusline which will output `[CURRENT MODE]`.
-- Same as feature above, however it can give you a clean string for you to manipulate (e.g. it will output `Current Mode`, to which you can do whatever you want).
-- Gives you an extra optional entry to your statusline which will output the current buffer's size, it can output up to Mega bytes.
-This is totally optional and will not be loaded unless called.

 # Installation

 If you don't have a preffered installation method, I recommend using [Pathogen][1] or [Vundle][2].